robertleifke/forex-swap/README.md

 ### Forwards

-AMMs have enabled [instant cross-border payments](https://app.uniswap.org/OnchainFX.pdf) (e.g. USDC -> EUROC), but currently can't hedge the exchange rate risk for conditional ones such as recurring payments, a critical problem faced by businesses.
+AMMs have enabled [instant cross-border payments](https://app.uniswap.org/OnchainFX.pdf) can't hedge the exchange rate risk for conditional ones such as recurring payments, a critical problem faced by businesses.
 Numo can replicate an FX forward so users can lock in an exchange rate for a specific time.

 ### Advantages